fsantori1435/CS-230/README.md

 Working through the design document was especially helpful in planning before writing code.
-It encouraged me to think through the system architecture, data flows, and potential issues—such as load balancing, security risks, and user experience—before implementation.
+It encouraged me to think through the system architecture, data flows, and potential issues, such as load balancing, security risks, and user experience, before implementation.
 This planning process provided a clear blueprint that would reduce trial-and-error during development and improve overall code quality.